Hellgate Keep IV: The Crossing

 “I can vouch for Jasper here, my friend.”
 Malaci says.
 “I wanted to introduce him to the party anyway, so now’s a good a time as any.”

 “Aloeranth here is just someone I met here in the tavern.”
-Says Yasranea.
+Says Yasraena.
 “So I can’t vouch for her other than with my instinct.
 Is this info that secret Fleabus?”

 “I suppose not, as she doesn’t look like someone who’d work for the Zhents.”